 When a person drinks alcohol, their liver processes and breaks down the ethanol.
 Overloading the liver with excessive alcohol consumption can damage the liver.

 The liver also filters many medications that people use to treat RA.
 Taking alcohol with these drugs can increase a person’s risk of liver damage.

 The following medications do not interact well with alcohol:

-- nonsteroidal anti-inflammatories (NSAIDs), such as naproxen and ibuprofen
+- nonsteroidal anti-inflammatories (NSAIDs), such as naproxen (Aleve) and ibuprofen (Motrin, Advil)

 Current research does not point to a specific amount of alcohol that makes RA symptoms worse.
 In moderation, alcohol should not negatively affect people with RA.